naaji-navas/Be-Clean/README.md

 ## Contributing

-We welcome contributions from the community to enhance the functionality and impact of BeClean.
+I welcome contributions from the community to enhance the functionality and impact of BeClean.
 Feel free to open issues, propose new features, or submit pull requests.

 ## License